 Open House Flyers

 Open house flyers are typically used by real estate agents during an Open House event to provide potential buyers with information about the property.
 The flyers are usually designed to be visually appealing and provide a brief overview of the property’s key features and amenities.
-However, in a world where consumers have gotten used to consuming digital content AND digital content has evolved with video and interactivity…does a paper flyer still make sense?
-Let’s explore.

 - How are Open House Flyers used by a real estate agent at an Open House?